-FAC TOR A Qı ıality B Quality C Quality No Grade ed Flesh s weight Max Breast and Legs Else- where (wing and back) Entire carcass Entire carcass Entire carcass 2 lb.
+FAC TOR A Qu ıality B Quality C Quality No Grade ed Flesh s weight Max Breast and Legs Else- where (wing and back) Entire carcass Entire carcass Entire carcass 2 lb.
 6 lb.
-1/4 inch 11⁄2 inches Over 1/3 of the flesh exposed normally Flesh removed from any part in which the normal meat yield is materially affected (>1/4 inch deep and diameter of a quarter coin or larger) 6 lb.
+1/4 inch 11⁄2 inches Over 1⁄2 of the flesh No more than 1⁄2 of the Flesh removed from any part in which the 6 lb.
 16 lb.
-1⁄2 inch 2 inches flesh exposed nor- mally covered by skin covered by skin No limit on exposed flesh provided meat yield not affected 16 lb. none 1⁄2 inch 3 inches exposed ted and bones ointed en bones 2 disjointed or 1 disjoint and 1 non-protruding broken or 1 non-protruding broken Any protruding broken or cut bones No limit on disjoints or broken bones N/A Missing parts (whole carcass only) Tail removed at base Wing to 2nd joint Tail and back area not wider than base of tail and extending up to halfway between base of tail and hip joints Wing to 3rd joint (entire wing) Tail and back area not wider than base of tail extending up to hip joints Back area removed wider than the base of the tail and/or extending beyond the hip joints Flesh removed from any part in which the normal meat yield is affected (>1/2 inch deep and diameter of a quarter coin or larger)
+1⁄2 inch 2 inches flesh exposed nor- mally covered by skin covered by skin No limit on exposed flesh provided meat yield not affected normal meat yield is materially affected (>1/2 inch deep and diameter of a quarter coin or larger) 16 lb. none 1⁄2 inch 3 inches exposed ted and bones ointed en bones 2 disjointed or 1 disjoint and 1 non-protruding broken or 1 non-protruding broken Any protruding broken or cut bones No limit on disjoints or broken bones N/A Missing parts (whole carcass only) Tail removed at base Wing to 2nd joint Tail and back area not wider than base of tail and extending up to halfway between base of tail and hip joints Wing to 3rd joint (entire wing) Tail and back area not wider than base of tail extending up to hip joints Back area removed wider than the base of the tail and/or extending beyond the hip joints Flesh removed from any part in which the normal meat yield is affected (>1/2 inch deep and diameter of a quarter coin or larger)